aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 ![Response of /proc/partitions](../img/proc_partitions.png)

 As mentioned in [/proc structure](#proc-structure), there are few interesting links that are available within `/proc`.
+Simply, they are ***magical*** links that automatically points to the process directory of the current process.
 They are listed below:

 - `/proc/self`
   - This is a *magical* link that automatically points to the relevant `/proc/<PID>/` **directories** of the processes that are currently accessing the entry.
 This was introduced as a convenient way of accessing own process information.
 Thus, it can be easily used in attacks such as LFI to quickly expose information about the current process without having to know the PID.